For Immediate Release

 About the Chicago Urban League

 Established in 1916, the Chicago Urban League works for economic, educational and social progress for African Americans and promotes strong sustainable communities through advocacy, collaboration and innovation.
 For more information, visit www.thechicagourbanleague.org.
-Find us on Facebook and follow us on Twitter.
+Find us on Facebook or follow us on Twitter.